 Homeschooling allows families to be more flexible and choose how they spend their time.
 Many homeschoolers use field trips, educational programs, and other experiential learning opportunities to enhance their studies.
-The following are just a few examples of the many different field trip destinations in Montana:

 - Montana Natural History Center in Missoula: Homeschoolers can learn about the natural history of western Montana through a variety of exhibits, including a hands-on Naturalist Lab and Kids’ Discovery Room.